roytang/blog/content/post/2006/05/gmail-raises-the-bar-for-everyone.md

 categories:
 - Software Development
 date: 2006-05-03 06:56:37
-title: "GMail raises the bar for everyone\xE2\u20AC\xA6"
+title: "GMail raises the bar for everyone"
 type: post
 url: /2006/05/gmail-raises-the-bar-for-everyone/
 ---

 So I was at work, and one of the HK guys asks me if we can have a themed button for the file input control in one of our screens.
-So, I'm all &#8220;alpha geek&#8221; and stuff, and I go: &#8220;No we can't.
+So, I'm all "alpha geek&#8221; and stuff, and I go: "No we can't.
 We can't style the &#8216;Browse' button directly, and IE will throw an Access Denied error on submit if we invoke the click() method using Javascript.&#8221;

-But HK guy replies: &#8220;Gee, I wonder how GMail does it then.&#8221;
+But HK guy replies: "Gee, I wonder how GMail does it then.&#8221;

 I checked, and he's right.
 I never noticed before because I use Firefox all the time, but GMail in IE doesn't even show the freakin' file input control!
-It's just an &#8220;Attach a File&#8221; link that opens the &#8220;Open File&#8221; dialog on click!
+It's just an "Attach a File&#8221; link that opens the "Open File&#8221; dialog on click!
 I took a look at it and I was like&#8230;&#8221;how in the world&#8230;&#8221;

 So, being a developer, I of course attempt to get the source, analyze it, break it down, and get it to work for me.
 But from experience, I know that trying to figure out gmail's obfuscated javascript code would take me days.
 So I decided to take an alternative approach: I would let gmail execute it's weird javascript magic, then use javascript myself to extract the relevant HTML and Javascript code from the gmail window at the correct state.